Graduate Programs

 Dedicated Resources

-The relatively small size of our program allows for a high degree of faculty/student interaction and offers our students the opportunity to work closely with internationally renowned scholars, especially in the areas of Greek literature, Roman social and cultural history, and Roman archaeology.
-In addition, Western’s Classics department enjoys a fruitful collaboration with the Departments of Modern Languages and Literatures, Philosophy, and Visual Arts.
-The library resources at Western are outstanding: over 200 periodicals in classics (print and online) and a first-class collection of classical texts and research resources.
+The relatively small size of our program allows for a high degree of faculty/student interaction and offers our students the opportunity to work closely with internationally renowned scholars, especially in the areas of Greek and Latin literature, Roman social and cultural history, and Roman archaeology.
+The library resources at Western are also outstanding, with over 200 periodicals in Classics (print and online) and a first-rate collection of Classical texts and research resources.
+Students and faculty at Western regularly participate in colloquia and conferences both locally and internationally, and our yearly Speaker's Series hosts visiting speakers from across Canada, the U.S., and abroad.

 Comprehensive Course Offerings

-Students at Western also enroll in our “Core Course”, a survey course that aims to introduce students to the major scholarly approaches and questions of the discipline of classics through the examination of selected texts and evidence from archaeology and material culture.
+Western regularly offers graduate courses in the major authors of Greek and Latin literature, Greek and Roman Art and Archaeology, and Greek and Roman society and culture.
+A list of past courses is available online.
+Both M.A. and Ph.D. students also enroll in our “Core Course” during their first year: a survey course that aims to introduce major scholarly approaches and questions of the discipline of Classics through the examination of selected texts and evidence from archaeology and material culture.
 Students are exposed to the standard scholarly literature for and critical approaches to three major genres: History and Historiography; Archaeology and Material Culture; and Literature, in a broad sense.

-For more information on Western’s M.A. or Ph.D. program, contact the Graduate Chair.
+For more information on Western’s M.A. or Ph.D. program, please continue to browse our website, or contact the Graduate Chair.